Jaxelr/MockApi/README.md

 }
 ```

+## View api definition

+- Swagger-ui will fire on https://localhost:5001/swagger/index.html
+- Swagger json will be available on https://localhost:5001/swagger/v1/swagger.json

 ### Why?

 Sometimes I need to add custom code related to random latency and degradation scenarios for repros and its easier to start with this template.